Ingredient Definitions

 Chamois (A): soft leather from the skin of the chamois antelope, sheep, goats, deer etc.

-Cholecalciferol (A): Vitamin D3
+Cholecalciferol (B): Vitamin D3

 Cholesterol (A): a steroid alcohol occurring in all animal fats and oils, nervous tissue, egg yolk and blood.